You Earned a Ticket!

 Many people are very smart and also have a learning disability.
 For example, Gavin Newsom, the governor of California, is known for his deep command of budget details.
 He is also famously candid about the fact that he has dyslexia, a common disability that makes reading difficult.
 As much as a fifth of humanity has some form of dyslexia, mostly undiagnosed.
 Like many people, Governor Newsom didn't discover that he has dyslexia until he was an adult.

 The state of California took an important step in 2023 by committing to routinely screen all students in grades K-2 for risks of dyslexia and other reading issues so that teachers can help students address it.
 Compared to other states, California was a latecomer to this policy, which is for implementation in 2025-26.
-It is particularly challenging to screen for risks of dyslexia accurately in students who are learning English.
-California hopes to address this through the design of a new screening tool.
+The screening tools are being developed for both English-speaking and for non-English-speaking students.

 What is Autism Spectrum Disorder (ASD)?